Finland's Glass Igloos

 - The temperature in the glass igloos is set to around 21°C.

 - There is no WIFI connection in cabins or igloos.
 Free WIFI network is offerd in the main building in the East Village and the reception in West Village.

 Our Finnish Destination Specialists have put together several tours that combine a stay in a glass igloo with other activities in the region.

-Aurora Highlights - short 8-day tour combining the Hurtigruten Northern Norwegian Coast voyage, Tromsø, Kirkenes Snowhotel and the Glass igloos.
+Aurora Highlights - short 8-day tour combining the Hurtigruten Northern Norwegian Coast voyage, Tromsø, Kirkenes Snowhotel and a Glass igloo Aurora Village.

 Northern Lights and Winter Magic - 5-day tour at Kakslauttanen Arctic Resort.

 We also have an escorted Hurtigruten tour, Aurora Light & Hurtigruten Escorted voyage and the special Christmas tour staying at the Kakslauttanen Arctic Resort, Santa, Elves & Glass Igloos.
 Both of these tours are hosted by a 50 Degrees North representative.